Edkamb/APM_24/index.md

   [https://forms.gle/UqBmfKUqYTUqhE7r7](https://forms.gle/WDBATd2aUyqLwMXf7)

 There will be no reviewing, but acceptance is subject to approval by the organizers.
-A preliminary will be published as soon as possible.
+A preliminary program will be published as soon as possible.

 ## Venue